Oshiran/HotelCoderFornia/README.md

 # HotelCoderFornia
-A hotel reservation system using
-Python
--SQL Databse
--streamlit as a UI
-All files involved in this project can be found here
+A simple hotel room reservation system using python.
+PySQL (and by extension SQL) was used for database creation.
+Streamlit used for GUI and XAMPP for local hosting of database